A note on spherical functors: Spherical Functors

-Indeed, the left face is just the triangular identity composed with $L$ on the right; the top and bottom faces are clearly commutative and the commutativity of the right face follows from
+Indeed, the left face is just the triangular identity convolved with $\cP_L$ on the right; the top and bottom faces are clearly commutative and the commutativity of the right face follows from the commutativity of the other faces of the cube.

-where the first isomorphism uses the commutativity of the back face and the second isomorphism uses the triangular identity composed with $L$ on the right again.

-Applying the octahedral axiom to the top and right faces of this commutative cube produces the following commutative diagram of triangles:
+Applying the octahedral axiom to the top and right faces of this commutative diagram produces the following commutative diagram of triangles: